LoFT: Parameter-Efficient Fine-Tuning for Long-tailed Semi-Supervised Learning in Open-World Scenarios: Related Work

 \end{itemize}

-\section{Related work}
+\section{Related Work}

-\paragraph{Long-tailed semi-supervised learning} Long-Tailed Semi-Supervised Learning~\citep{peng2023dynamic, hou2025square, wei2021crest} (LTSSL) aims to improve the performance of models trained on long-tailed labeled data by leveraging additional unlabeled data.
+\paragraph{Long-tailed semi-supervised learning} LTSSL~\citep{peng2023dynamic, hou2025square, wei2021crest} aims to improve the performance of models trained on long-tailed labeled data by leveraging additional unlabeled data.
 The basic idea is to generate pseudolabels for the unlabeled samples and incorporate them into the training process.
 CReST~\citep{wei2021crest} observes that models trained under imbalanced distributions can still generate high-precision pseudolabels for tail classes.
 Based on this insight, it proposes the class-rebalancing self-training framework to improve performance.
 In~\citep{Wei_2023_CVPR}, the authors relax the assumption of consistent class distributions between labeled and unlabeled data and introduce ACR, a method that dynamically refines pseudo-labels by estimating the true class distribution of unlabeled data under a unified formulation.
 ADELLO~\citep{sanchez2024ADELLO_LTSSL} presents FlexDA, a dynamic logit adjustment and distillation-based framework that enhances calibration and achieves strong performance in LTSSL settings.
-Recently, foundation models~\citep{radford2021learning}, pre-trained on large-scale datasets, have demonstrated strong generalization capabilities across a variety of downstream tasks, including those with long-tailed distributions~\citep{shi2024long, tian2022vl, dong2022lpt}.
-However, how to effectively leverage foundation models to benefit LTSSL remains an open and underexplored research direction.
-In this paper, we aim to address this challenge and propose LoFT, a novel framework designed to integrate the strengths of foundation models into the LTSSL paradigm.
+Recently, FMs~\citep{radford2021learning}, pre-trained on large-scale datasets, have demonstrated strong generalization capabilities across a variety of downstream tasks, including those with long-tailed distributions~\citep{shi2024long, tian2022vl, dong2022lpt}.
+However, how to effectively leverage FMs to benefit LTSSL remains an open and underexplored research direction.
+In this paper, we aim to address this challenge and propose LoFT, a novel framework designed to integrate the strengths of FMs into the LTSSL paradigm.